 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11925):

-An HE STA that successfully sets up an individual TWT agreement and operates in PS mode may listen to Beacon frames, but is exempt from the requirements for receiving Beacon frames as defined in 11.2.2.1 (General). (#7820)(#4767, #4846)
+An HE STA that successfully sets up an individual TWT agreement and operates in PS mode may listen to Beacon frames, but is exempt from the requirements for receiving Beacon frames as defined in 11.2.3.1 (General).
+The HE STA follows the rules defined in 11.2.3 (Power management in a non-DMG infrastructure network) to receive group-addressed frames.(#11925) (#7820)(#4767, #4846)

 An HE STA may tear down an individual TWT agreement by sending a TWT Teardown frame with the Negotiation Type field set to 0.

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12521):

-An HE AP may send an unsolicited TWT response frame with the Trigger subfield equal to 1 to a non-AP HE STA(#6256) that has set the TWT Requester Support subfield to 1 in the HE Capabilities elements that it transmits to the AP.
-The TWT response frame shall have one of these values in the TWT Command field: Accept TWT, Alternate TWT or Dictate TWT.
-An unsolicited TWT response frame with TWT Command of Alternate TWT or Dictate TWT contains an advisory notification to the recipient of TWT parameters that are likely to be accepted by the AP if the recipient transmits a subsequent TWT request frame to the AP that includes those TWT parameters.
-An unsolicited TWT response frame with the TWT Command of Accept TWT creates a TWT agreement between the two STAs.
-A STA that received an unsolicited TWT response frame with the TWT Command of Accept TWT might transmit a TWT Teardown frame to delete the unsolicited individual TWT agreement.(#4767, #4846)
+An HE AP may send an unsolicited TWT response with the Trigger subfield equal to 1 to a non-AP HE STA(#6256) that has set the TWT Requester Support subfield to 1 in the HE Capabilities elements that it transmits to the AP.
+The TWT response shall have one of these values in the TWT Command field: Accept TWT, Alternate TWT or Dictate TWT.
+An unsolicited TWT response with TWT Command of Alternate TWT or Dictate TWT contains an advisory notification to the recipient of TWT parameters that are likely to be accepted by the AP if the recipient transmits a subsequent TWT request to the AP that includes those TWT parameters.
+An unsolicited TWT response with the TWT Command of Accept TWT creates a TWT agreement between the two STAs.
+A STA that received an unsolicited TWT responsewith the TWT Command of Accept TWT may transmit a TWT Teardown frame to delete the unsolicited individual TWT agreement.(#12521) (#4767, #4846)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11161):

-An HE STA shall not transmit BAT, TACK, or STACK frames.
+An HE STA shall not transmit BAT, TACK, or STACK frames, which are allowed in 10.43.2 (TWT acknowledgment procedure)).(#11161)

 A TWT requesting STA should not transmit frames(#8285) to the TWT responding STA outside of negotiated TWT SPs (#5657, #7188, #7623)for that TWT agreement and should not transmit frames(#8285) that are not contained within HE TB PPDUs to the TWT responding STA within trigger-enabled TWT SPs for that TWT agreement.(#4767, #4846)